AillenGonzalez/AillenGonzalez/README.md

 ## ― Hello, my name is Kida ♡

 I'm based in Buenos Aires, Argentina, and I'm currently transitioning into the field of cybersecurity.
-I work as a Quality Analyst and am passionate about digital protection, ethical hacking, and strengthening systems against vulnerabilities.
+I work as a Quality Analyst and I am passionate about digital protection, ethical hacking, and strengthening systems against vulnerabilities.

 ## 🌸 Here’s a glimpse into my world